gluster/community/README.md

 ##Steps to host community meeting:

-Create a new hackmd page using [this template](https://hackmd.io/zoI6PYIrTbWUpchGPZ_pBg)
+Create a new hackmd page copying contents from [this template](https://hackmd.io/pbVbAxgRT1-VSKjM2K0HzA?both).

 Check who is ready for giving the 5 minute flash talk.